dart-lang/site-www/src/resources/dartpad-best-practices.md

 In the Futures codelab,
 all code examples and exercises are put on the same page.
 One of our study participants said,
-“_I liked how I could be typing here but then also refer back to the examples to see where I should put stuff._”
+“I liked how I could be typing here but then also refer back to the examples to see where I should put stuff.”

 Last, demos and exercises (or quizzes) shouldn’t be too similar, to avoid feeling redundant.